Matteo Giovanetti

 Matteo Giovannetti (c.
-1322, Viterbo, Latium – 1368) was an Italian painter.
+1322, in Viterbo, Latium – 1368) was an Italian painter.
 He worked primarily in Avignon as a member of the papal court.
-He is often though to have belonged to the Simone Martini school due to some similarities of style, although there is no evidence that the two ever met.
+He is often thought to have belonged to the Simone Martini school due to some similarities of style, although there is no evidence that the two ever met.
 It is more plausible that he adopted a Sienese style during his education in Italy.

 Life

 He was summoned to Avignon by pope Clement VI to decorate the Palais des Papes there.
 He led teams of painters from right across Europe.

 He began painting the Saint-Martial chapel on 13 October 1344, which is a small chapel attached to the great dining hall, called the Grand Tinel.
 It was completed on 1 September 1345.
 From 9 January to 24 September 1345, he decorated the Saint-Michel oratory.
 In November 1345 he began the frescoes in the Grand Tinel and completed them in April 1346.
 Then in 1347, from 12 July to 26 October, he worked on the consistory room, then on the Saint-Jean chapel.